svvsaga/github-actions-public/apply-terraform-plan-from-gcs/README.md

 ## Description

 Apply Terraform plan from storage bucket.
 Requires that Google Cloud SDK has been setup.
+We use this action when plan and apply happens in separate workflows.

 ## Inputs